hyperledger/fabric-sdk-java/README.md

   user chaincode, query blocks
  and transactions on the channel, and monitor events on the channel.

-The SDK acts on behave of a particular User which is defined by the embedding application through the implementation of the SDK's `User` interface.
+The SDK acts on behalf of a particular User which is defined by the embedding application through the implementation of the SDK's `User` interface.

 Note, the SDK does ***not*** provide a means of persistence